oddbird/oddleventy/content/blog/2017/color.md

 color so much that it no longer retained the bright, fun feel we needed.
 So I began the search for a new brand color.

-[WebAIM: Color Contrast Checker]: #webaim-color-contrast-checker
+[WebAIM: Color Contrast Checker]: https://webaim.org/resources/contrastchecker/

 ## Step 5 - Test Colors in Context